 Now we are logged on to the server, lets access the server system properties as shown below.

 Now we are done upgrading to Windows Server 2019.
 You can install additional roles and features needed to make this server operational.
-For some examples, see the following links below.
+For some examples, see the following links below. how to set up a Domain Controller, how to add a second Domain Controller to your environment, how to install and configure Active Directory Federation Service (ADFS) in Windows Server, and how to install Dynamic Host Configuration Protocol on Windows Server 2019.

 Here you can have a look at the basic settings such as the time zone, ITÉ security setting, firewall and remote Desktop etc. For the configuration of a new server, see this guide “Post-installation of this server“.